Advertiser Disclosure

 Image Credit: Portland International Airport

-7,900 spaces are available in the red and blue economy parking lots, located southeast of the airport near I-205.
-Courtesy shuttle buses run between the terminal and the parking lots every 7 to 9 minutes from 4 a.m. to midnight and every 15 minutes out of hours.
+There are 7,900 spaces in the red and blue economy parking lots, southeast of the airport near I-205.
+Courtesy shuttle buses run between the terminal and the parking lots every 7 to 9 minutes from 4 a.m. to midnight and every 15 minutes outside of regular hours.

 Parking fees are $4 per hour or $15 per day.